natecraddock/nvim-find/README.md

 Plug 'natecraddock/nvim-find'
 ```

-or

 [packer](https://github.com/wbthomason/packer.nvim)

 ```
 use 'natecraddock/nvim-find'
 ```

-If you have instructions for another not listed, please send a pull request!
+If you think instructions for another plugin manager should be listed, please send a pull request!

 ## Usage

-To open the finder you need to configure a mapping, here is an example to bind to <kbd>ctrl+p</kbd>
+To open the finder you need to configure a mapping, here is an example to bind to <kbd>ctrl p</kbd>
 in normal mode.

 ```